Become a Living Support Assistant at Murano Street!

 - A great addition to your CV.

-- Full training provided, including certified Emergency First Aid and Scottish Mental Health First Aid.
+- Full free training provided, including certified Emergency First Aid and Scottish Mental Health First Aid.

 What are the hours?

 LSAs work on a rota basis, with the frequency of duties varying from 1 night in 3 at our smaller sites, to 1 night in 7 at larger sites.
 LSAs are permitted to swap like for like shifts between them, making this a great flexible role!
 At Murano Street Student Village LSAs typically work 1 to 2 nights per week.